CERT-Polska/Artemis/docs/generating-emails.rst

 To generate these e-mails, use:

-``./scripts/export_emails PREVIOUS_REPORTS_DIRECTORY``

-``PREVIOUS_REPORTS_DIRECTORY`` is a directory where JSON files produced by previous script invocations reside.
-This allows you to skip sending messages that have already been sent.
+``./scripts/export_emails``

 This script will produce **text messages ready to be sent** [1]_.

 .. note ::
    Please keep in mind that the reporting script resolves domains and performs HTTP requests.

-To view additional options, use ``./scripts/export_emails --help``.
+To view additional options, use ``./scripts/export_emails --help`` - for example, you will be able to change language, filter reports by tag or skip sending messages that have already been sent.

 Blocklist
 ^^^^^^^^^